Midsommar - 2019

 The story follows Dani (Pugh), a college student dealing with intense panic attacks, and emotional trauma triggered by recent within her family.
 Her boyfriend, Christian (Reynor) feels trapped within the relationship and doesn't have the guts to break up with Dani.
 When he is invited by his friends to go on a trip to Sweden and take part in a midsummer celebration of a small commune (the Hårga) - he brings Dani along to his friend's chagrin.
 Once in Sweden, the group partakes in psychedelic drugs at the request of the commune, as it connects you with the influence of nature, giving Dani a bad trip due to her condition and the events of her family.
 Things do not get better for her and the group once the celebration kickoff, and they are not what they expected, sending them down a path of no return - especially for Dani and Christian's relationship.

-Aster's screenplay on the surface may seem like a rehash of The Wicker Man – a cult commune inviting an outsider to take part in a celebration to their gods that include feasts, songs, dance, and a little human sacrifice.
-But by setting it in the backdrop of Dani's trauma, grief, and her shitty relationship – it becomes a vehicle for her growth as a person.
+Aster's screenplay on the surface may seem like a rehash of The Wicker Man – a cult commune inviting an outsider to take part in a celebration to their gods that include feasts, songs, dancing, and a little human sacrifice - you know the usual.
+But by setting it in the backdrop of Dani's trauma, grief, and her deteriorating relationship – it becomes a vehicle for her growth as a person.
 I loved how slow and methodical every conversation, ritual and outcome were, making the audience sit and wait in anticipation – not for the "twist" but for the foregone conclusion we see a mile away.
 The anticipation of the dreaded known makes you shift in your chair and stare in discomfort, knowing what is going to happen to our characters.
 Also, you can see Aster's love and care with the religion he is depicting on-screen, and his attention to detail elevates the experience.

 Quick note: this film is also hilarious, and it is weird to say that considering how disturbing many of the images depicted on screen are - but Aster injects moments of levity that allow the audience to breathe and re-group as they prepare for the next onslaught of tension.